ARCHER2-HPC/archer2-fortran-intro/section6.03/README.md

 and provide a procedure which initialises such a type from a file.

-* Provide a procedure which brings into exsitance a dense matrix (just a two-dimensional array) initialised with the correct non-zero elements.
+* Provide a procedure which brings into existence a dense matrix (just a two-dimensional array) initialised with the correct non-zero elements.